Government in Norman and Angevin England: Curia Regis

 Since the unification of England in the 10th century, kings had convened national councils of lay magnates and leading churchmen.
 The Anglo-Saxons called such councils witans.
 These councils were an important way for kings to maintain ties with powerful men in distant regions of the country.
 The witan had a role in making and promulgating legislation as well as making decisions concerning war and peace.
 They were also the venues for state trials, such as the trial of Earl Godwin in 1051.

-After the Norman Conquest, the king received council from his curia regis (Latin for "king's court").
+After the Norman Conquest in 1066, the king received counsel from his curia regis (Latin for "king's court").
 Some chroniclers continued to refer to the curia as a witan, and there were similarities between the two institutions.
 A small curia regis assisted the king on a permanent basis.
 Kings periodically enlarged the curia regis by summoning large numbers of barons and bishops to discuss important national business and promulgate legislation.
 The enlarged curia regis was called a magnum concilium (Latin for "great council").